learn-co-students/module-2-code-challenge-round-1-sea01-seng-ft-082-module-2-code-challenge---superheroines-1600880763/README.md

 - heroine
 - power
-- strength, as a string value
+- strength, as a string value (e.g. "Strong" or "Weak")

 Each Heroine can have multiple powers.
 Powers can belong to multiple Heroines.
 Each HeroinePower has its own strength value.